wp-plugins/wp-block-referrer-spam/README.txt

 7. If you see weird domains like **trafficmonetize.org**, **webmonetizer.net** or **buttons-for-website.com** it means that your site is suffering **referrer spam attacks**

+= Compatibility: =

+This plugin is fully compatible with any webserver by default.
+Its adaptability ensures that will work with any version of either apache, nginx, iis or lighttpd webserver.
+* When apache is used, the plugin adds specific rules into .htaccess file.
+* When apache is not used, the plugin automatically recognizes it and uses internal code rules to keep away spammers.

 = The most updated Referrer Spam List: =

 Every week, this plugin updates the list of referrer spammers from [this community-contributed list](https://github.com/piwik/referrer-spam-blacklist) of [referrer spammers](http://en.wikipedia.org/wiki/Referer_spam).